tdanner01/learn_terraform/README.md

 ## Project Title

-This code is copied from Yevgeniy Brinkman, as I'm simply learning Infra as code using terraform.
+This code is from Yevgeniy Brinkman.
+I'm attempting to learn Infrastructure as Code using terraform.
 I'm leveraging his book "Terraform: Up and Running" to learn these concepts.